 Awesome game which involves programming a robot with simple actions and limited memory.
-Available for iPhone / iPod touch and for iPad; both have a “lite” version for free.
+Available for iPhone / iPod touch and for iPad; both versions have a

 An intuitive interface for playing with coefficients of the first five Fourier terms (sin and cos) and respectively, the first five terms of the Taylor expansion, and see what happens to their sum, compared to the original function.
 Also, get an intuitive idea of minimizing distance in the sense of the infinite-dimensional metric.
 Fully usable before knowing advanced math.

 We promised this week we’d post a multiple pendulums app.
 Sorry, I’m not sure we can keep our promise.
 We have many more.
 A quick search on one of our iDevices listed the following.
 Enjoy!
 Feel free to use the comments to suggest more.

 A simulation of the N-body problem for iDevice.
 It’s free, too.
 Enjoy!
 Multiple pendulums next week.